TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.

 - [Learning JavaScript Design Patterns by Addy Osmani and Lydia Hallie](https://www.patterns.dev/)
+- [This video](https://www.youtube.com/watch?v=ndadGZuFTvI) provides a helpful example of the module pattern in action.